-Railway infrastructure provides the backbone for goods movement in North America.
+Railway infrastructure provides an important backbone for heavy commodity and chemical goods movement in North America.
 Rail offers a mix of speed and value for transporting goods long distances.
 Today, overall tonnage is higher on trucks, due in large part to their flexibility and the fact that goods shipped by other means often must be trucked the "last mile."
 Waterborne transportation and, for some liquid goods, pipeline transportation hold the distinction of being the overall cheapest modes of bulk freight movement.
-Nevertheless, rail plays a critical role in moving bulk goods long distances and across land routes that lack sufficient access to inland waterway infrastructure, and at much cheaper rates than truck transportation.
+Nevertheless, rail plays a critical role in moving bulk goods long distances and across land routes that lack sufficient access to inland waterway infrastructure, and generally at cheaper rates than truck transportation.
 Many of the raw materials required to produce energy, supply food, and construct buildings and infrastructure depend on rail transportation.